-As a Salon Professional serving the public, you will come in close contact with many clients.
-To avoid the spread of diseaseproducing bacteria, it is necessary for you to follow good sanitation and disinfection practices.
+As a cosmetologist serving the public, you will come in close contact with many clients.
+To avoid the spread of disease-producing bacteria, it is necessary for you to follow good sanitation and sterilization practices.
 You should understand the rules and the regulations, as well as the facts pertaining to this subject, for your own protection and for the protection of your clients.